estuary/flow/site/docs/guides/flowctl/edit-specification-locally.md

 * Manually editing collection schemas, for example, to add [projections](../../concepts/advanced/projections.md) or change the [reduction strategy](../../reference/reduction-strategies/README.md).
 * Editing, testing, and publishing multiple entities at once.
-* Creating and editing derivations and tests.
+* Creating and editing derivations.

 :::tip
-Creating a derivation has a dedicated guide [here](./create-derivation.md).
+A simplified development experience for derivations is available.
+You can use the web app to create a cloud-based development environment pre-populated with the components you need.
+Learn how [here](./create-derivation.md).
 :::

 This guide covers the basic procedure of pulling one or more live Flow entities to your local development environment,